Ahmad-Faqehi/Locker_System/README.md

 # Deploy Application with Docker 🐬
 ### 1. Clone the repo

-Before clone project make sure you already has docker and docker-compose.
+Before clone project make sure you already have docker and docker-compose.
 <br>Clone the `Locker_System` locally:

 ``` shell script